carbon-io-examples/example__hello-world-service-parameter-parsing/README.md

 # Hello Service (parameter parsing)

-This example is a more elaborate version of [our hello-world example](https://github.com/carbon-io/example__hello-world-service) that illustrates the use of parameter and response definitions.
+This example is a more elaborate version of [our original hello-world example](https://github.com/carbon-io/example__hello-world-service) that illustrates the use of parameter and response definitions.

 The code defining the service is located in ```lib/HelloService.js```